 Common friction words include:

-Think about it for a second, nobody actually wants to buy or download something, they simply want the benefit buying or downloading the item brings.
+Nobody wants to buy or download something.
+They simply want the benefits of buying or downloading the item.

 When Michael Aagaard at ContentVerve tested this, he saw a 14.79% increase in conversions just by changing one word.